lsst-dm/dmtn-163/index.rst

 .. _bbcp: https://www.slac.stanford.edu/~abh/bbcp/
 .. _SSH: https://en.wikipedia.org/wiki/Ssh_(Secure_Shell)

-To obtain sufficient transfer speeds over TLS, it is often necessary to chunk the data being transferred and transfer multiple chunks in parallel.
-See, for example `multipart upload for Amazon S3`_ or `parallel composite uploads with GCS`_, which offer advice for large file uploads over HTTP and TLS to users of Amazon's S3 and Google's Google Cloud Storage services.
-Cloud storage upload tools offer automatic facilities to chunk and upload large files in parallel.
-Rubin Observatory may need to implement similar functionality at the client and server ends of the transfer to achieve the necessary performance for data transfer to the USDF.

-.. _multipart upload for Amazon S3: https://docs.aws.amazon.com/AmazonS3/latest/dev/uploadobjusingmpu.html
-.. _parallel composite uploads with GCS: https://cloud.google.com/storage/docs/gsutil/commands/cp

-Finally, encryption has some additional compute processing overhead in both the client and server.
+Encryption has some additional compute processing overhead in both the client and server.
 TLS uses AES encryption, which is highly optimized in modern processors, but it is still more expensive to encrypt and decrypt the data than to transfer it unencrypted.
 In order to meet the 60 second window for Prompt Processing, this may require more processing power at both ends of the transfer.
 However, this additional processing is expected to be a small fraction of the processing required to compress the images before transfer, a generally more expensive operation.